kodecocodes/SC_SpiroMifsud/For Instructor/script-part2.md

 TH
 ------------
 Because we’re running the server on our local machine, we’ll need to route the connection to an actual URL that the Strava server can hit.
 We’ll use the popular service ngrok to create a tunnel that can be accessed from the Internet.

+[TODO Spiro: Describe how ngrok works here for people who haven't used it before.]

 You can bypass this step if you are using a NodeJS server that is connected to the public Internet.

 On Screen
 ------------